 Students on the Columbus campus can use the Campus Area Bus Service (CABS), a free transit service provided by The Ohio State University.
 CABS is dedicated to providing clean, reliable, and hassle-free transportation on and around Ohio State’s Columbus Campus - you can view the bus map here.

-CABS Route Changes for Autumn 2020
+CABS Route Changes beginning Autumn 2020

 In alignment with recommendations from the Safe Campus and Scientific Advisory Subgroup, Campus Area Bus Service (CABS) continues to limit occupancy to support safety and physical distancing guidelines.
 For students coming/going to our CFAES Columbus campus, please note: